Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Impact on smartphone security

-For both measurements on the \ac{ic} and decoupling capacitors, we observe that the metal lids on top of them block the signal such that spectral components we use for alignment are almost completely attenuated.
-We do not observe changes in the amplitude of measurements when starting a process.
-The touchscreen above the \ac{ic} and the casing on top of the capacitors eliminates the spectral components completely.
-We could not identify alternative probe placements on the phone.
-However, we cannot exclude the possibility that the attack also succeeds with measurements obtained from outside the unmodified device.
-The evaluation of more advanced \ac{em} probes or antennas, as well as corresponding signal processing techniques remains an open topic for future research.
+\paragraph{Invasiveness.} The attack relies on invasive measurements requiring physical modification of the device.
+In \cite{alam_nonce_at_once}, the Nonce@Once attack was demonstrated on older smartphones, where an \ac{em} probe placed on the device's casing was sufficient.
+This would allow for scenarios in which the victim remains in possession of the device and does not notice the attack (\cref{subsec:scalocked}).
+Therefore, we examined less invasive probe placements for the Fairphone~4.
+For both measurements on the \ac{ic} and decoupling capacitors, we observed that the metal lids on top of them block the signal such that spectral components we use for alignment are almost completely attenuated.
+We did not observe changes in the amplitude of measurements when starting a process.
+The touchscreen above the \ac{ic} and the casing on top of the capacitors eliminated the spectral components completely.
+While more advanced probes or signal processing techniques may improve this, demonstrating a fully non-invasive attack remains an open problem.

 Apart from the probe position it is also interesting to note that the authors of \cite{alam_nonce_at_once} used a relatively inexpensive \ac{sdr} with a bandwidth of only \SI{40}{\mega\hertz}.
 In comparison, we use more sophisticated laboratory equipment.
 However, compared to the probe placement, this has less influence on the threat posed by \ac{em} \ac{sca} to smartphones.
+At this point, we also emphasize that we used an artificial trigger for all our analyses.
+This should be relatively easy to replace with pattern-based triggering on bandpass-filtered signals.

+\paragraph{Transferability.} Our experiments use a template attack with profiling and attack traces collected on the same device.
+Cross-device transferability would likely require more robust feature extraction and training across multiple devices, due to manufacturing differences and inaccurate probe placements.
+Wrt. transferability to other elliptic curves, our analysis in \cref{sec:revisiting} indicated that the attack should also work for curves with lower leakage amplification.

+\paragraph{Generality.} We evaluated a single mid-range smartphone platform.
+While the underlying leakage mechanisms are expected to persist across similar architectures, modern smartphones increasingly employ heterogeneous multi-core designs, higher clock frequencies, and smaller technology nodes.
+This complicates drawing general conclusions about whether our findings are applicable to other devices with different chipsets.

+Another potentially influential factor is \ac{pop} architectures, in which memory is mounted on top of the \ac{ic}.
+These are becoming increasingly common in smartphones and could make attacks much more difficult, as local measurements on the \ac{ic} are no longer possible without additional physical preparation~\cite{lisovets_iphone_bootloader, vasselle_bootloader, haas_apple_vs_ema}.